Throngs await Trump's official 2020 re-election kick off in Florida | DW | 18.06.2019

 Read more: The Donald Trump effect: Core supporters hungry for more

 The site of the announcement is key, as Florida is a must-win state for anyone looking to win the race.
-The last Republican to take the White House without winning Florida was Calvin Coolidge in 1924.
+It is also a key battleground state, and votes in the past have often been to close to call - as was famously the case in the year 2000, when an inability to find a winner in Florida let to the Supreme Court handing the presidency to George W. Bush.

-Trump has spent more than 100 days in Florida since he became president, holding rallies, fundraisers, and visiting his properties in the "Sunshine State."
+Trump has spent more than 100 days in Florida since he became president, holding rallies, fundraisers, and visiting his properties in the "Sunshine State," requiring public money to beef up security at places like Mar-A-Lago, which was equipped as the White House.

 On the ground in Orlando